rehierl/abstract-properties/09-0-partial-orders/_remarks.md

-remarks
+# partial orders
-- intended to formalize the notion of "hierarchy of scopes"
+- formalizes the notion of "hierarchy"
-- aka. "scope order"
+- aka. "family of scopes", "scope order"

 rooted paths
 - since each tree must have one and only one root